donovanmuller/spring-cloud-deployer-openshift/README.md

 The Git branch/tag to use with the remote Git repository.

-## Deployment properties

-Properties defined on deployment of a defined stream/task

 `spring.cloud.deployer.openshift.build.git.dockerfile`

 The path where the Dockerfile is expected in the Git repository.